andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 1: You need to authenticate and authorize yourself by logging into the Azure portal</h2>

-1. Go to the Azure Portal website (https://portal.azure.com/) and sign-in with your Azure account credentials.
+1.Go to the Azure Portal website (https://portal.azure.com/) and sign-in with your Azure account credentials.
 - Note: If you do not have an Azure account, you will need to sign up for one before you can log-in.
-2. Once you have successfully logged-in, you will be redirected to the Azure portal dashboard where you can create and manage your resources.
+2.Once you have successfully logged-in, you will be redirected to the Azure portal dashboard where you can create and manage your resources.
-3. You should be able to see the following display:
+3.You should be able to see the following display:
 <p>
 <img src="https://i.imgur.com/zr0sGpt.png" height="80%" width="80%"/>
 </p>